WiserTogether/isotoma.recipe.django/README.rst

     That way you just need to change this value from "settings" to "production".
     Defaults to "settings".

+settings-outside-project
+    This is a workaround to support the old-style manage.py that attempts to load settings both as project.settings and as settings.
+For backwards compatability, if your settings file is project/local_settings.py, you can enable set settings-outside-project=true and the management scripts will use import settings instead of import project.settings.

 extra-paths
     Any extra paths to add to sys.path that should be made available to your project egg / develop-egg.